rjdeliveryomaha/courierinvoice/README.md

 Functionality is contained in an module called ` rjdci `.

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Browser_compatibility) is used extensively and a template is provided.
-This will retry a failed call 20 times waiting ` n * 250 ` milliseconds between calls where n is the retry count.
+This will retry a call failing due to network issues 20 times waiting ` n * 250 ` milliseconds between calls where n is the retry count.
 The Content-Type header is left generic for versatility.
-As a result the PHP ``` $_POST ``` super global is not populated; data must be read from the stream.
+As a result the PHP ` $_POST ` super global is not populated; data must be read from the stream.

 Ex: